Not sharing with other kids and family members is common with children. Learn how to teach a child to share with these 7 tips.

 Kids are notorious for not sharing.
 They won’t let other kids play with sand toys.
-They refuse to let go of the steering wheel at the park.
-And they hold tight to their belongings even if they weren’t interested in them a minute ago.
+They refuse to let go of the steering wheel at the park, and they hold tight to their belongings even if they weren’t interested in them a minute ago.

-How to teach your child to share
+How to teach a child to share

 Turn-taking is a fantastic way to encourage children to interact with others in a fair way.
 Practice turn-taking at home to get in the habit of giving to others.